constharshit/CSCI596FinalProject/README.md

 # Project-Final
-PARALLEL Contribution by Rithvik, Rohit and Harshit.
+PARALLEL Contribution by Ritvik, Rohit and Harshit.

+# Facial Recognition Project

+## Project Overview

+This facial recognition project utilizes the DigiFace1M dataset, a collection of over one million diverse synthetic face images designed for face recognition applications.
+The goal of this project is to train a facial recognition model that can accurately identify and classify faces in real-world scenarios.

 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)